 Christmas is one of the busiest times, packed with shoppers and tourists especially in the evenings when people come into town to see the lights and soak up some Christmas atmosphere.
 There are plenty of things to do in Malaga – Christmas markets, lights, concerts, art exhibitions… – and lots of these events are free.

 For a full calendar of December events in Malaga, check out our ‘What’s on in Malaga December’ guide.
-Note that this post refers to events in December 2018.
-Bookmark this page for updates for 2019.

 What would you recommend in Malaga at Christmas?